 Can prefab construction be combined with design energy generation?
-Solarix strongly believes in this efficient and sustainable combination and is investigating the possibilities of integrated prefab design facade solar panels at the research location of the Eindhoven University of Technology.
+Solarix strongly believes in this efficient and sustainable combination and is exploring the possibilities of integrated prefab design solar panel facades at the research location of the Eindhoven University of Technology.

-Prefab facade elements are made in the factory and then quickly linked together to form a facade on site.
-This makes building faster, more efficient and more sustainable!
+Prefab facade elements are manufactured in the factory and then quickly assembled on-site to form a facade.
+This makes construction faster, more efficient, and more sustainable!

-The facade solar panel arrangement investigates the integration of the Solarix solar panels in two different existing building elements: an aluminum facade (in collaboration with TGM) and a wooden facade (in collaboration with Emergo).
+The facade-solar-panel setup explores the integration of Solarix solar panels into two different existing building elements: an aluminum facade (in collaboration with TGM) and a wooden facade (in collaboration with Emergo).

-- With the wooden facade element, the Solarix solar panels can be quickly placed in the correct position on the construction site.
+With the wooden facade element, Solarix solar panels can be quickly applied to the correct position at the construction site.

-- With the aluminum facade element, the panels are even fully integrated into the prefab element and the whole can be delivered to the construction site.
+For the aluminum facade element, the panels are fully integrated into the prefab element itself and can be delivered entirely to the construction site.

-Solarix not only looks at the applicability in existing building elements, but also at the aesthetic appearance of the facade panels.
-An important part of our mission is that making the built environment more sustainable is also attractive to the eye.
+Solarix doesn’t only consider the applicability in existing building elements but also the aesthetic appearance of the facade panels.
+A crucial part of our mission is that the sustainability of the built environment is visually appealing.

-During the research we therefore look at different applications of the facade solar panels.
-In addition to the regular colored glass panels, we also looked at an application with a color film and the integration of thin film in composite (produced with Flexipol).
+During the research, we are exploring various applications of the facade solar panels.
+Apart from regular colored glass panels, we have also investigated the use of a color film and the integration of thin film into composite materials (produced with Flexipol).

-After a successful installation and the aesthetically pleasing arrangement, TNO is currently testing and monitoring a number of invoices.
-Naturally, the yields are measured, as are the light intensity and temperature.
-This allows us to validate the previously created models.
+Following a successful installation and an aesthetically pleasing setup, TNO is currently testing and monitoring several factors.
+Naturally, the yields are being measured along with light intensity and temperature.
+This allows us to validate the models we created earlier.

-The setup will remain in place until November 2022 and will be measured, so that we have collected a total of more than a year of data.
-However, the first results are already positive: the integration of our Solarix solar panels in a prefab aluminum curtain wall shows only a very limited temperature difference compared to a more ventilated non-prefab application.
+The setup will remain in place until November 2022 and continue to be monitored, providing us with over a year's worth of data.
+The initial results are already positive: the integration of our Solarix solar panels into a prefabricated aluminum curtain wall shows only a very limited temperature difference compared to a more heavily ventilated non-prefabricated application.

-Would you like to know more about our developments?
-Keep up to date with Solarix on the various social media via @solarixsolar.
+Interested in learning more about our developments?
+Stay updated on Solarix across various social media platforms via @solarixsolar.